avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

          Renewal Time    : 12h 00m 00s
 ```

+### DPM

+Note at present need to have DPM support selected as No during setup.

 ## Flashing images

 To flash DA16200 images use TeraTerm YModem transfer protocol (or similar) to send the images to the DA16200 using the “command console”, e.g.